indrayam/spinnaker-the-hard-way/docs/09-setup-advanced-halconfig.md

-# Advanced Hal Config
+# Advanced Halyard Configuration

+This section will document all the advanced Spinnaker nerd knobs that I have been able to understand and configure in my own Spinnaker setup.

-## Advanced Nerd Knobs: Configure Email Notification Support
+## Configure Email Notification Support

 1. Create echo-local.yml file as below: